SonghyunYu/PoSNet/README.md

 AIM 2019 Video Temporal Super-Resolution Challenge

 ## Related Work
 In our work, we used the code of [PWCNet](https://github.com/sniklaus/pytorch-pwc) and [SpyNet](https://github.com/sniklaus/pytorch-spynet).
-Thanks to [Simon Niklaus](https://github.com/sniklaus) for releasing the source code.
+Thanks to [Simon Niklaus](https://github.com/sniklaus) for releasing the implementations.

 ## Environment
   python 3.7